-There’s no underestimating the importance of proper nutrition.
-Particularly after a hospital stay, nutritious food is vital to the healing process and can be a major factor in keeping loved ones from returning to the hospital.
-Yet research shows that half of the patients who enter the hospital are at risk for malnutrition or are malnourished, particularly older adults.
-Of these, only 8% are diagnosed as such during their hospital stay.
+You can never underestimate the importance of proper nutrition, but there are times when it is truly a game changer.
+Particularly after a hospital stay, nutritious food is vital to the healing process and can be a major factor in avoiding readmission to the hospital.
+Still, research shows that as many as half of patients admitted to the hospital are at risk for malnutrition or are malnourished, particularly older adults.
+Of these, only 8 percent are diagnosed as such during their hospital stay.

-Sadly, malnutrition often continues to go overlooked once patients leave the hospital.
-Not surprisingly, studies show malnourished adult inpatients have a 54% higher likelihood of hospital 30-day readmissions than those who are well-nourished.
+- Malnourished adult inpatients have a 54 percent higher likelihood of hospital 30-day readmissions than those who are well-nourished

 Individuals’ nutritional needs don’t stop once they’re discharged from the hospital.
-In fact, adequate food intake is critical for promoting continued recovery and independence.
+In fact, adequate food intake is essential for promoting continued recovery and independence.
 It is especially key for patients suffering from a chronic condition, which puts them at risk for malnutrition.
-Patients with chronic conditions like obesity, diabetes, or heart disease may require a low sugar, fat, sodium, or cholesterol diet.
-Post-discharge meals are equally important to individuals who cannot prepare meals for themselves or whose caregivers don’t know how to fulfill their nutritional needs and those who are food insecure.
+Patients with chronic conditions like obesity, diabetes, or heart disease may require a diet that is lower in sugar, fat, sodium, or cholesterol.
+Post-discharge meals are equally important to individuals who cannot prepare meals for themselves or whose caregivers can’t fulfill their nutritional needs and to those who are food insecure.

 Fortunately, many health plans today support their members in the transition from hospital to home with a home-delivered meals benefit.
 Studies show home-delivered meals can increase both diet quality and nutrient intake.

-The advantages of home-delivered meals following a hospital stay are clear.
-At Mom’s Meals®, we offer a Post-Discharge Care program designed to help health insurers, hospitals, health systems, accountable care organizations, skilled nursing facilities, and other health care organizations provide their members and patients expedited nutritional support at the start of their recovery — when time is of the essence — to support healing and reduce readmissions.
+At Mom’s Meals®, we offer a Post-Discharge Care program designed to help health insurers, hospitals, health systems, accountable care organizations, skilled nursing facilities and other health care organizations provide their members and patients expedited nutritional support at the start of their recovery — when time is of the essence — to support healing and reduce readmissions.